-A leak detection method was introduced in (Zhang and Wang 2011) depending on Bayesian theory and Fisher's law for water distribution systems.
+Yet another leak detection method was introduced in (Zhang and Wang 2011) depending on Bayesian theory and Fisher's law for water distribution systems.
 A hydraulic model was linked with parameters of leaks.
 The randomness of parameter values was computed through the probability density function and Bayesian theory.
 The false positive rate was not lessened using leak detection method.
-A factorized distribution assigned the inflow demand across the consumption nodes with individual billing data and transmitted the demand across consumption nodes in (Moors et al. 2018).
-The automatic leak localization method with demand distribution models was developed to compute the leak localization performance.
-But, the leak location identification is not carried out in effective manner.
+In order to reduce the false positive rate, a factorized distribution assigned the